Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Experiments

 As illustrated in the bottom panel of Figure \ref{fig:ablation}, our results of SOAP's hyperparameters reveal two critical factors affecting performance.
 The preconditioner update frequency presents a clear trade-off between accuracy and computational cost.
 While more frequent updates yield better results, the improvements diminish beyond an update frequency of 2, which we selected as the optimal balance for our experiments.
 The momentum parameter $\beta_1$ proved especially crucial: high momentum ($\beta_1=0.99$) consistently achieves the best results, while low momentum ($\beta_1$=0.01) significantly degrades performance across all test cases.

 For completeness, we also compared SOAP against ConFiG \cite{liu2024config}, a recently proposed method for addressing gradient conflicts in PINNs that has demonstrated relative good performance compared to established baselines such as PCGrad \cite{yu2020gradient} and IMTL-G \cite{liu2021towards} in multi-task learning.
-Despite its promising theoretical foundations, ConFiG showed significant sensitivity to hyperparameter settings in our experiments, often resulting in unstable training and inconsistent performance.
+Despite its promising theoretical foundations, ConFiG showed some sensitivity to hyperparameter settings in our experiments, resulting in inconsistent performance.
 These results highlight the practical advantages of SOAP's more robust optimization approach.

-\paragraph{Computational Cost.} While SOAP requires approximately 2x longer training time compared to baselines (Table \ref{tab: cost}), our focus is exploring the performance frontier of PINNs through extended training to full convergence.
+\paragraph{Computational costs.} While SOAP requires approximately 2x longer training time compared to baselines (Table \ref{tab: cost}), our focus is exploring the performance frontier of PINNs through extended training to full convergence.
 Impressively, error and loss convergence curves (Appendix \ref{appendix:benchmarks}) indicate that SOAP typically achieves rapid initial convergence, reaching a reasonable accuracy (approximately $10^{-4}$) within the first 10,000 iterations, followed by gradual error reduction in subsequent iterations.
 This suggests the potential for reducing training time by up to 10x while maintaining competitive performance.
 These findings motivate future research into designing computationally efficient optimization algorithms and training strategies for PINNs, paving the way for practical and scalable applications in complex physics simulations.